3 Red Flags In A Collagen Supplement You Shouldn't Ignore, From Experts

 No vitamin C.

-Essentially, your body cannot effectively produce collagen without the antioxidant,* and because many Americans aren't getting the recommended amount of this essential water-soluble micronutrient, many experts encourage you to find a collagen powder that contains vitamin C already in the blend.
+Essentially, your body cannot effectively produce collagen without the antioxidant10,* and because many Americans aren't getting the recommended amount of this essential water-soluble micronutrient11, many experts encourage you to find a collagen powder that contains vitamin C already in the blend.
 Plus, vitamin C stabilizes the collagen you already have, thanks to its antioxidant properties that can help combat free radicals.*

 As collagen supplements continue to flood the beauty market, you might want to be cognizant of these few red flags.
 While everyone has different preferences (ingredients, form, etc.), it's important to wade through the marketing language so you know, exactly, what you're getting out of your collagen.